ustwo/US2MapperKit/README.md

 }
 ```

 The external file is for custom logic, and is only generated once, and will go unchanged if there is an update to the mapping.
-As a developer you can add properties, methods, and implement any protocol as you wish, while the internal class is only there to hold reference to the values from the response dictionary is is being passed.
+As a developer one can add properties, methods, and implement any protocol as needed, while the internal class is only there to hold reference to the values from the response dictionary is is being passed.

 ####Non-Optional Value Types